Watch Tower Bible and Tract Society of Pennsylvania: United States

 Two properties known as Watchtower Farms, at Wallkill, 160 km north of Brooklyn and totaling 1200 ha, were bought in 1963 and 1967.
 Factories were erected in 1973 and 1975.
-In 2012-2014 the Society added an office building, residence building and garage.
-In 1984, the society paid $2.1 million for a 270 hectare farm at Patterson, New York for a development that included 624 apartments, garages for 800 cars, and a 149-room hotel.
-Other rural purchases included a 220 ha farm near South Lansing, New York and a 60 ha farm near Port Murray, New Jersey.
+In 2012–2014 the Watch Tower Society added an office building, residence building, and garage.
+In 1984, the society paid $2.1 million for a 270-hectare farm at Patterson, New York for a development that included 624 apartments, garages for 800 cars, and a 149-room hotel.
+Other rural purchases included a 220 ha farm near South Lansing, New York, and a 60 ha farm near Port Murray, New Jersey.

-In February 2009, the society paid $11.5 million for 100 hectares of land in Ramapo, Rockland County, New York for an administration and residential complex.
+In February 2009, the Watch Tower Society paid $11.5 million for 100 hectares of land in Ramapo, New York, for an administration and residential complex.
 The site was reported to be planned as a base for about 850 Watch Tower workers, creating a compound combining residential and publishing facilities currently located in Brooklyn.
 A Witness spokesman said the land was currently zoned for residential uses, but an application would be made to rezone it, adding that "Construction is several years in the future."

-A year later, the Society announced it planned to move its world headquarters from Brooklyn to a proposed eight-building complex, replacing the pre-existing four-building complex on a 100-hectare Watch Tower property in Warwick, New York, 1.5 km from its Ramapo site.
+A year later, the Watch Tower Society announced it planned to move its world headquarters from Brooklyn to a proposed eight-building complex, replacing the pre-existing four-building complex on a 100-hectare Watch Tower property in Warwick, New York, 1.5 km from its Ramapo site.
 A Watch Tower presentation to Warwick planning authorities said the complex would house up to 850 people.
-In July 2012, the Warwick planning commission approved the environmental impact statement for building the Warwick site.
-In July 2013, Warwick approved building plans of the multiple building complex of the new headquarters, including four residence buildings of 588 rooms for about 1,000 people.
+In July 2012, the Warwick Planning Commission approved the environmental impact statement for building the Warwick site.
+In July 2013, Warwick approved building plans for the multiple-building complex of the new headquarters, including four residence buildings of 588 rooms for about 1,000 people.

-In August 2011, a 50-acre property was bought in Tuxedo, NY, with 184,000 square foot building, for $3.2 million, six miles from the Warwick site to facilitate the staging of machinery and building materials.
-The Society bought a 48-unit apartment building in Suffern, NY near Warwick, NY for housing temporary construction workers in June 2013.
-In December 2014, the Society bought the 250-unit Rivercrest Luxury Apartments in Fishkill, Dutchess County, NY.
+In August 2011, a 50-acre property was bought in Tuxedo, New York, with 184,000 square foot building, for $3.2 million, six miles from the Warwick site to facilitate the staging of machinery and building materials.
+The Watch Tower Society bought a 48-unit apartment building in Suffern, New York, near Warwick, New York, for housing temporary construction workers in June 2013.
+In December 2014, the society bought the 250-unit Rivercrest Luxury Apartments in Fishkill, Dutchess County, New York.
 The sale price was not released, though taxes on the sale indicated a transaction of $57 million.
 The current leases will not be renewed.

 Brooklyn property sales

-In 2004, the society began transferring its printing operations to its Wallkill factory complex.
-The move triggered the sale of a number of Brooklyn factory and residential properties including:
+In 2004, the Watch Tower Society began transferring its printing operations to its Wallkill factory complex.
+The move triggered the sale of a number of Brooklyn factory and residential properties, including: